ARPspoofing/Peggle/README.md

 The Physics Engine represents a more general implementation approach, while Peggle-specific logic resides within the Game Engine.
 The Game Engine possesses knowledge regarding the pegs, the shooting ball, its position, and the removal of illuminated pegs when the shooting ball exits the bounds.

-Before delving into the specifics of the Game Engine, adhering to abstraction and good software engineering principles, the game engine serves as a superclass for game objects.
-To ensure extensibility for various situations in the future, I have created the `CollisionGameEngine` Protocol and the `GravityGameEngine` Protocol which `GameEngineBody` implements. `GameEngine` inherits from `GameEngineBody`, with the GameLoop serving as the primary functionality in `GameEngine`.
+Before delving into the specifics of the Game Engine, adhering to abstraction and good software engineering principles, to ensure extensibility for various situations in the future, I have created the `CollisionGameEngine` Protocol and the `GravityGameEngine` Protocol which `GameEngineBody` implements. `GameEngine` also inherits from `GameEngineWorld` which handles more general calculations that would be needed due to additional features implemented. `GameEngine` inherits from `GameEngineBody`, with the GameLoop serving as the primary functionality in `GameEngine`.
 The GameLoop utilizes `CADisplayLink`.
 Unlike other mechanism timings, `CADisplayLink` syncs with the display refresh directly.
 It currently utilizes 120 FPS.

 `CADisplayLink` in Swift is set to 120 frames per second (FPS) rather than 60 FPS due to hardware capabilities and the nature of CADisplayLink.
 With newer iOS devices featuring ProMotion displays capable of 120 Hz refresh rates, opting for 120 FPS synchronizes the display with smoother animations and interactions, aligning closely with the hardware's refresh rate for enhanced visual quality.
 This choice prioritizes a more responsive user experience, particularly in applications like gaming or augmented reality, although it may entail higher battery consumption, necessitating a balance between performance and energy efficiency considerations.